sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 >>> fl_T
 c0*exp(c3*(-c1 + l_T(t)/l_T_slack)) - c2

-Again, the :obj:`~sympy.physics._biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics._biomechanics.TendonForceLengthDeGroote2016`.
+The :obj:`~sympy.physics._biomechanics` module in SymPy provides a class for this exact curve, :obj:`~sympy.physics._biomechanics.TendonForceLengthDeGroote2016`.
 It can be instantiated with five arguments.
-The first argument is :math:`\tilde{l}^T`, which need not necessarily be a symbol and can be an expression.
+The first argument is :math:`\tilde{l}^T`, which need not necessarily be a symbol; it could be an expression.
 The further four arguments are all constants.
 It is intended that these will be constants, or sympifiable numerical values.